Ibarra11/FoodWheel/README.md

 <h1>Food Wheel</h1>
 <br />
-<p> A Codecademy data analysis Jupyter Notebook excersise</p>
+<p>This Jupyter Notebook was part of Codecademy Data Analysis Course.</p>
-<p>The main purpose of this notebook exercise was to apply two modules we just learned, which are matplotlib and pandas</p>
+<p>The main purpose of this notebook was to apply the first two modules we learned, which were matplotlib and pandas.</p>